 Published in The Seventh Eye, Israel’s only independent magazine devoted to Journalism, the Media, Freedom of Speech and Transparency.
+Can be found here.

 A Hebrew version of this story is available here

 Quick: What’s the crisis at Hadassah hospital’s pediatric oncology department all about?

 Admit it, you’re stumped.
 You’ve seen the pictures of the cancer-stricken children, heard about the doctors resigning and the parents’ hunger strike, read about Litzman and Rothstein and the rival director at Shaare Zedek.
 But what’s the issue, how significant is it and what can be done to resolve it?

 Don’t feel bad if you don’t have all the answers.
 I follow news for a living and I can’t figure it out either.

 That’s because once again the local press corps has failed us in performing its most elementary mission – informing the public and helping it make sense of our world.
 Time and again the Israeli media migrates toward emotions, sensationalism and gossip and away from facts and analysis.
 It assumes we either already know the context, or don’t care enough to understand it.
 Pulling at our heart strings or sparking our anger seems to be the goal, even if we don’t know enough to draw on these emotions or opinions ourselves.
 Worst of all, it often takes sides instead of offering impartial reporting.